The Best Years of Our Lives: Plot

 Three returning World War II veterans meet on a flight to their midwestern hometown of Boone City.
-USAAF bombardier captain Fred Derry had been a drug store soda jerk who lived with his parents on the wrong side of the tracks.
-Before shipping out, Fred married a gold-digger named Marie after a whirlwind romance.
+USAAF bombardier captain Fred Derry had been a drugstore soda jerk who lived with his father and stepmother on the wrong side of the tracks.
+Before shipping out, Fred married gold-digger Marie after a whirlwind romance.
 Marie has since been working in a nightclub to fill her time (and her nightlife) in spite of Fred's generous combat pay as an Air Force officer.
-U.S. Army sergeant Al Stephenson is an executive at a bank whose wife Milly, and their teenage children, Peggy and Rob, live in a luxury apartment.
-U.S. Navy petty officer Homer Parrish was a star high school athlete living with his middle-class parents and younger sister and dating his next-door neighbor Wilma, whom he intended to marry upon his return from the war.
+U.S. Army sergeant Al Stephenson is a bank executive; he, his wife Milly and their children Peggy and Rob live in a luxury apartment.
+U.S. Navy petty officer Homer Parrish was a star high school athlete living with his middle-class parents and younger sister, and dating his next-door neighbor Wilma, whom he intended to marry upon his return from the war.

 Each man faces challenges integrating back into civilian life.
-Homer lost both hands in the war and though he has become functional in the use of his mechanical hooks, he cannot believe that Wilma will still want to marry him.
+Homer lost both hands in the war; he is reluctant to return home and face his well-meaning parents and their friends, who have a hard time seeing past his disability.
+Homer can deftly use his mechanical hooks, but hesitates to display affection for Wilma as he cannot believe she will still want to marry him.
 Al, tired and jaded, returns to the bank and is given a promotion, but wrestles with alcohol.
 Fred suffers from PTSD flashbacks by night.

-Fred arrives home and cannot locate his party girl wife, who does not expect him.
-The Stephensons and their daughter Peggy invite Fred along with them for the evening, bar hopping in celebration of Al's return.
-An inebriated Fred keeps asking Peggy who she is, and she reminds him that she is "Al's daughter."
-When Fred is unable to get into his apartment, the Stephensons offer him a bed for the night.
-Later, Peggy calms Fred during a nightmare, and they develop a mutual attraction.
-When Peggy and her boyfriend invite Fred and Marie out to dinner, Peggy realizes how shallow and materialistic Marie is and determines to break up Fred's marriage.